zettajs/zettajs.github.io/reference/_posts/2014-12-17-Zetta-Overview.md

 ---
 layout: reference
 title: Zetta Overview
-description: This guide will take you through the components of a Zetta Driver
+description: This guide will take you through the components of a Zetta
 ---